Julienne Davis

-Julienne Davis (born September 26, 1973) is an American actress, singer, and model.
-She was born in Los Angeles, California.
+Julienne Davis is an American actress, singer, and model.

 Early life

-Davis was born on September 26, 1973, in Los Angeles.
+Davis was born in Los Angeles.
 When she was seventeen, she left home to pursue a career in classical ballet in New York but after finding she was too tall to audition for corps de ballet she decided to become a fashion model instead.
-She is half Yankton Sioux.
+She is part Yankton Sioux.

 Career

-Her acting credits include the role of "Mandy" in Eyes Wide Shut, Tabloid, House of 9, and The Bill, as well as being a main cast member of the television series Too Much Sun.
+In 1993, Davis was a singer in the short-lived duo Drive with Melanie Blatt, who released the single "Curfew".
+Davis' acting credits include the role of "Mandy" in Eyes Wide Shut, Tabloid, House of 9, and The Bill, as well as being a main cast member of the British television series Too Much Sun.
 She also appeared in an advertisement for Carling beer.
 Prior to acting, she worked as a fashion model for print, editorial, and catalogues, most notably for Gossard Bras and the Pirelli Calendar.
 Davis is co-writer, co-producer, and lead vocalist for the band Sophisticated Savage.

+In 2016, Davis wrote for a right-of-center political magazine, "coming out" as a conservative in Hollywood.
+She is a Christian and has been called "one of Hollywood’s leading Republicans".
+She currently resides in Pasadena, California, with her husband Jay Strongman.